"Bogomil Levski breaks through the Brazilian defence and equalises! Ten all!"

 -- match report Brazil v Bulgaria final, Daily Prophet, 11 July 2014 (Pm)

-- They had quite an easy first match against New Zealand.
-The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off - even though the two had previous history (Pm).
+They had quite an easy first match against New Zealand.
+The collision of Levski and NZ Chaser Dennis Moon caused the latter to be sent off – even though the two had previous history.

-- Bulgaria were the winners of the tournament, beating Brazil by 170 points to 60.
+In their final match of the tournament Bulgaria beat Brazil by 170 points to 60.
 Levski made some crucial interceptions of the Quaffle and also scored during the match (Pm).

 Other canon notes and references

 Since Bulgaria's Seeker, Viktor Krum (born 1976), was the oldest player at the tournament (Pm), Levski must have been born after 1976.

 His father, also a Chaser, had been on the same team as Krum at the 1994 Quidditch World Cup when Bulgaria lost to Ireland (GF8, Pm).

 Species / Race Wizard

 Bogomil is a name of Slavic origin meaning "dear to god", deriving from bog = "god" and mil = "dear" (Wikipedia).

 Levski means "like a lion" in archaic Bulgarian and the currency of Bulgaria, which features lions, is the lev (Wikipedia).
 The name may also have been inspired by Vasil Levski, a famous Bulgarian hero (Vasil Ivanov Kunchev, 1837-1873).